-Kenwood now offers Excelon (stylized as EXcelon), its proprietary speaker technology offering better sound quality based on sound range, quality parts and superior workmanship.
+Kenwood now offers Excelon (stylized as EXcelon), its proprietary speaker technology offering better sound quality based on sound range, quality parts, and superior workmanship.
 Kenwood’s Excelon line is their best.
-The front plates are typically made in brushed aluminum with aluminum knobs and switches and glass covers.
+The front plates are typically made of brushed aluminum with aluminum knobs and switches and glass covers.

 As an example, the new ODELIC SP0001 Glass Speakers look fantastic besides being strong.
 The aluminum die-cast bodies of the speakers themselves resist vibrations and ensure longevity.

 For customers who opt for cheaper speakers, Kenwood also has a speaker line built with cloth edge and polypropylene mica composite cones.
 While these speakers may look decent, their quality is low and may not last long.

 Ease of Use